Delboy/DryDrops/TESTING.md

 - #### Footer
     Checked that:
-    - All the links change color when hovered over.
+    - All the links change colour when hovered over.
     - All the links in the Quick Links section work.
     - Clicking the phone number will call it, clicking the email address opens your default email programme, and clicking the social media links takes you to the relevant website.
     - The Newsletter section has an option to input your email and sign up for the weekly newsletter.